A Parents' Guide to Childhood Oral Hygiene Practices

 Oral Care Timeline

-• Only give your kid water in nighttime bottles and in sippy cups to avoid Baby Bottle Tooth Decay.
-(Continue this practice as your child gets older.)
+• Only give your baby water in nighttime bottles and in sippy cups to avoid baby bottle tooth decay (Continue this practice as your child gets older).

-• Make brush time fun time by singing silly brushing songs and playing goofy brushing games.
+• Make brush time fun by singing silly brushing songs and playing goofy brushing games.

-• Find and read some great children's books about oral care habits and dentist visits.
+• Read children's books or watch online videos about oral care habits and dentist visits together.

-• Spark your little one's curiosity by brushing your teeth in front of your child.
+• Spark your little one's curiosity and lead by example by brushing your teeth in front of your child.

 • When two of your tot's teeth start touching, clean gently between them with waxed floss, floss picks, or interdental cleaners.